 When to Go Leaf Peeping

 Now that you know what to look for, you might wonder when to go.
 The hard reality is that Mother Nature is notoriously hard to predict.
-One cold snap can bring on the fireworks early (which may happen this year), and a warm spell can delay fall colors by weeks.
+One cold snap can bring on the fireworks early, and a warm spell can delay fall colors by weeks.
 In most regions, leaves begin changing color when the weather starts to cool in October.
 A handy rule of thumb is to aim for Columbus Day, or the second week of October.
 Keep in mind, though, the further north you go, the earlier leaves change.
 Higher elevations will also see fall colors before lowlands.

 There are several web sites, listed below, to help you plan when to “head for the hills” for the best chance of catching the fireworks.
 If you can be flexible, you’ll have a better chance of seeing the fall displays at their peak.
 On the other hand, in areas where leaf peeping is popular, autumn is anything but a slow “shoulder season.”
 Hotel rooms and campgrounds are often filled up months in advance, with the best spots booked as much as a year in advance.
 We’ve relied on the mid-October rule of thumb and, though we don’t always hit the season’s peak color, we have never been disappointed and managed to have someplace to stay.